denoland/deno/testing/README.md

   this function does.
 Also compares any errors thrown to an optional expected `Error` class and checks that the error `.message` includes an optional string.
+- `assert.throwsAsync()` - Expects the passed `fn` to be async and throw (or return a `Promise` that rejects).
+If the `fn` does not throw or reject, this function will throw asynchronously.
+Also compares any errors thrown to an optional expected `Error` class and checks that the error `.message` includes an optional string.

 `assertEqual()` is the same as `assert.equal()` but maintained for backwards compatibility.